Ohio has a few homeschool options, including traditional homeschooling or schooling from home as a nonchartered and non-tax-supported school.

 Regulation

-Ohio’s subject requirements look very similar to Pennsylvania’s and require a broad array of subject instruction, including fire prevention.
-Specifically, Ohio homeschooled students must receive language, writing, reading, geography, state and national history, government, math, science, health, physical education, fine arts and music, first aid, safety, and fire prevention.
-Homeschooled students may participate in the statewide assessments free of charge, and as mentioned above, academic assessment is required for annual notification.
+Ohio’s subject requirements look very similar to Pennsylvania’s and require a broad array of subject instruction.
+Specifically, Ohio homeschooled students must receive instruction in English language arts, mathematics, science, history, government, and social studies.
+Homeschooled students may participate in the statewide assessments free of charge.

 Homeschooled students may join extracurricular activities at their local public schools.
 However, this access is restricted to extracurriculars and sports only, is unfunded, and does not extend to other nonpublic students.
 Students may take courses at the district’s discretion.
 It is unclear if homeschooled students with special needs are eligible for services through their local public school.